CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 [ 4331.727090] entry_SYSCALL_64_after_hwframe+0x76/0x7e

-That's it.
-That's the whole thing.
-Full dmesg from a clean install
+that's it. that's the whole thing. the full dmesg from a clean

-line that immediately precedes each oops, three crashes back to back from a loop
+audit line that immediately precedes each oops, three crashes back to back from

 below.